dabdul-wahab1988/neutrosophic_pls/paper.md

 ## Clean Data Performance

-On clean data without significant noise, all N-PLS variants match Classical PLS performance exactly due to the clean data bypass mechanism.
+On clean data without significant noise, the N-PLS variants are designed to closely match Classical PLS performance via a clean-data bypass that falls back to `PLSRegression` when neutrosophic weighting is unlikely to help.
 This bypass activates when:

 1. Mean Indeterminacy and Falsity are below 0.15
 2. Sample weight coefficient of variation is below 5%